Our Orlando Campus Offers an Associate of Science in Nursing Degree

 The Gwinnett College Experience

 Because you are making the commitment to seek career-focused Nursing training courses, we commit ourselves to providing you with exceptional customer service each step of the way.
-All of our school instructors possess education or experience in Nursing which provides you with a quality learning experience.
+All of our school instructors possess education or career experience in Nursing which provides you with a quality learning experience.
 While we do not guarantee employment, we provide continuous career services assistance upon graduation from your Nursing degree program.
 Get started on your new career by attending a school that offers RN programs in the area.

 For disclosures related to the Department of Education’s Gainful Employment Rule, click below.